The St. Ann's Academy Team

-Penny holds a BA and an MS in Teaching & Curriculum / Mathematics from the University of Rochester.
+Penny holds a BA and an MS in Teaching & Curriculum/Mathematics from the University of Rochester.
 She has a long history with St. Ann's School and is thrilled to be a part of St. Ann's Academy.
-She and her husband, Dave, have a son, Nicholas, who is in fifth grade at St. Ann's Academy; their son, Matthew, attended St. Ann School for 7 years, graduated from Hornell High School, and is now a freshman at St. John Fisher College; and their daughter, Kaelyn, attended St. Ann's for 10 years, graduated from Hornell High School and Syracuse University, and now works as a Graphic Designer in Syracuse.
-Penny was a computer teacher at St. Ann's School for many years, and is enjoying helping St. Ann's Academy with their IT needs, including maintaining the school's network and website and assisting the teachers with instructional technology integration.
+She and her husband, David, have a son, Nicholas, who is in 6th grade at St. Ann's Academy; their son, Matthew, attended St. Ann School for 7 years, graduated from Hornell High School, and is now a sophomore at St. John Fisher College; and their daughter, Kaelyn, attended St. Ann's for 10 years, graduated from Hornell High School and Syracuse University, and now works as a Graphic Designer & Digital Marketing Director in Syracuse.
+Penny was a computer teacher at St. Ann's School for many years, and is enjoying helping St. Ann's Academy with their IT needs, including maintaining the school's network and Google for Education system, administering the website, and assisting the teachers with instructional technology integration.

 Sister Dolores Ann Stein, RSM